 How to Obtain a Copy of Your Medical Records and Documents

-To obtain copies of the medical record, the patient's written authorization must be signed and dated and it must include the name and address of the individual who is to receive the copies of the record, the treatment dates that are to be copied and the reason for the request.
+To obtain copies of the medical record, the patient's written authorization must be signed and dated, and must include the name and address of the individual who is to receive the copies of the record, the information requested and the treatment dates.

 Please click on a link below to obtain your Release of Information Form.